ScrapeGraphAI/Scrapegraph-ai/README.md

-# 🤖 YOSO-ai
+# 🤖 YOSO-ai: You Only Scrape Once

-This repo is a Python open source library for making a faster scraping using AI and without any knowledge about the HTML code.

-The tech stack is fully in Python and the main libraries used are pydantic, langchain and requests.
-All the required libraries are in the requirements.txt file.

-The use of this library allows to scrape and extract informations from websites in just few seconds instead of write ad-hoc code for each website.

-This library can work passing as a parameter from the code the HTML to scrape or it can work passing the link of the website that you want to extract informations.
+YOSO-ai is a Python **Open Source** library that uses LLM and Langchain for faster and efficient web scraping.
+Just say which information you want to extract and the library will do it for you.

 Official documentation page: [yoso-ai.readthedocs.io](https://yoso-ai.readthedocs.io/)